 A quorum for the Panel Hearing consists of three (3) members.

 8. Panel Deliberation

 When deliberating a case, the Panel will meet in closed session with only voting members and the Resource Person present.

 The Executive Director of Student Affairs, Director of Title IX Compliance, or designee may appoint additional members of the Hearing Panel to expedite the orderly disposition of cases and/or to aid in the administration of the conduct process within the University.
 The additional members of the Hearing Panel will complete the same training, have the same composition of membership, the same duties, and the same authority as the original Hearing Panel member(s).

-Prior to serving on a Hearing Panel, members of the Hearing Panel will be required to participate in an orientation and training program facilitated by the Director of Title IX Compliance, or designee.
+Prior to serving on a Hearing Panel, members of the Hearing Panel will be required to participate in an orientation and training program facilitated by the Executive Director of Student Affairs and the Director of Title IX Compliance, or designee.
 Members are encouraged to attend additional trainings throughout their service on the Hearing Panel.

 The Code of Student Conduct is reviewed every year by the Code of Student Conduct Review Committee.
 The Code of Student Conduct Review Committee will conduct an annual review of the Code of Student Conduct and make recommendations to the Vice President for Student Affairs and Enrollment Management regarding omissions, clarifications, constructive changes, and other matters relevant to the proper interpretation and operation of the Code of Student Conduct.
 The Vice President for Student Affairs and Enrollment Management or designee will then present the Code of Student Conduct to the University President for review and consideration by the Board of Regents.

 1. Committee Appointment